ArditCeno/gis-landslide-detection/README.md

 # gis-landslide-detection
 GeoHike — Live Path Monitoring
 GeoHike is an interactive web project designed to enhance mountain safety by translating complex Earth Observation (EO) and weather data into visual safety indicators for hikers.

+This project is the frontend implementation for the gis-landslide-detection system, focusing on the user interface and real-time data visualization.

 🔹 Project Purpose
 The purpose of this project is to help users navigate mountain trails safely by providing a real-time "Danger Index".
 By integrating satellite data and meteorological conditions, the project simplifies technical GIS information into an intuitive map interface, helping tourists avoid high-risk landslide zones.